CUBRID/cubrid-manual/en/sql/partition.rst

 The **PROMOTE** clause of the **ALTER** statement promotes a partition of a partitioned table to a regular table.
 This feature is useful when a certain partition contains historic data which is almost never used.
 By promoting the partition to a regular table, performance on the partitioned table is increased and the data removed from this table (contained in the promoted partition) can still be accessed.
 Promoting a partition is an ireversible process, promoted partitions cannot be added back to the partitioned table.

 The partition **PROMOTE** statement is allowed only on range and list-partitioned tables.
-Since users do control how data is distributed among hash partitions, promoting such a partition does not make sense.
+Since users do not control how data is distributed among hash partitions, promoting such a partition does not make sense.

 When the partition is promoted to a standalone table, this table inherits the data and local indexes only.
 The following constraints are not available on the promoted partition: